TjerkKr/Freifunk-Flensburg-Gateway/README.md

-Installation of a Gateway for Freifunk Flensburg
+# Installation of a Freemesh Gateway for Freifunk Flensburg

 * [Nat note](#nat-note)
 * [Requirements](#requirements)